shivharis/turtlebot3_wiki/docs/source/sbc_software.rst

     :align: center
     :target: http://wiki.ros.org

+[``TurtleBot``] There are two ways to install `ROS`_.
+If you prefer manual installation, please take the second method.

-[``TurtleBot``] Install the `ROS`_ by using a simple installation script file.
+**First Method** : Install the `ROS`_ by using a simple installation script file.

 ..
-TIP:: Terminal is opened to go to the Ubuntu search icon, type "Terminal" or use Ctrl-Alt-T.
+TIP:: The terminal application can be searched with the Ubuntu search icon on top left corner of screen.
+Shortcut key for terminal is Ctrl-Alt-T.

 .. code-block:: bash

   wget https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh && chmod 755 ./ros_install.sh && bash ./ros_install.sh catkin_ws kinetic

-or follow the typical instruction in the link.
+**Second Method** : You can start from "`1.2 Setup your sources.list`_" and keep working on until "`1.7 Getting rosinstall`_" from below ROS installation instruction link.

 - http://wiki.ros.org/kinetic/Installation/Ubuntu

 ..
-NOTE:: Someone who want to show which packages are installed, Please following this link. https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh
+NOTE:: In order to check which packages are installed, please follow this link. https://raw.githubusercontent.com/oroca/oroca-ros-pkg/kinetic/ros_install.sh

-[``TurtleBot``] The next step is to install the dependent packages for the TurtleBot3 control.
+[``TurtleBot``] The next step is to install dependent packages for the TurtleBot3 control.

 .. code-block:: bash